Al Thakhira: Geography

-Together with Al Khor City, roughly 1,392 hectares of mangroves are found just off the coast, making the coastline between Al Thakhira and Al Khor City the most densely populated mangrove habitat in Qatar.
+Together with Al Khor, roughly 1,392 hectares of mangroves are found along the shoreline and the inlet at the town's eastern edge, making the coastline between Al Thakhira and Al Khor the most densely populated mangrove habitat in Qatar.
+Historically, these trees did not grow near the coast but were located farther inland.
+Their current coastal distribution is attributed to the action of sea currents, which likely deposited mangrove seeds along the shore over many years.